PeronGH/comp343-revision/Notes.md

     *   Used for small capacity, portable devices.
 Not recommended for modern hard disks unless old OS.
 *   **exFAT:**
     *   Partitions up to 512TiB (recommended max).
 Files up to 16EiB.
-    *   Not compatible with Linux/Unix by default.
+    *   Not compatible with Linux/Unix by default until Linux 5.4 (released in 2019).
 Defragment often.
 Cannot pre-allocate disk space.
     *   Good for large flash drives, media devices.
 *   **HFS+ (Mac OS Extended):**
     *   Max volume 8EB.
 Files as large as partition.